HCaldwell95/caldwell-cosmetics-full-stack/README.md

 ### Test Setup

-Before each test runs, the `setUp` method initializes the test environment by:
+Before each test runs, the `setUp` method initialises the test environment by:
 - **Creating a Test Subscriber**: A subscriber with the email `test@example.com` is added to the database.

 ### Test Cases